-Freshmen may directly enroll in electrical engineering with an ACT Math score of at least 25 (or SAT equiv) and 3.0 high school core GPA.
-Students transferring to the program from other majors or other institutions must have a 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.
+Freshmen may directly enroll in B.S.E.E. with an ACT Math score of at least 24 (or SAT equiv) or 3.2 high school core GPA.
+Students transferring to the program from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.

 In his 30 year career with Hughes/Raytheon, Bill has served in various technical and management roles.
 He currently serves as Chief Engineer at Raytheon's Space and Airborne Systems in Forest, MS. He is a Raytheon fellow and an expert in measurement technology for antenna and radar systems.

 Students can participate in several student organizations such as Institute of Electrical and Electronics Engineers (IEEE), Engineers without Borders (EWB), Society of Women Engineers (SWE), and National Society of Black Engineers (NSBE).
 IEEE student chapter is an active organization on campus.